-May 5, 1799 – U.S. Army Lieutenant John McClary (McLeary) and soldiers of the 2nd U.S. Infantry, after marching from Natchez, take possession of Fort St. Stephens from the Spanish and the United States flag is raised for the first time on soil that would eventually belong to Alabama.
+May 5, 1799 – U.S. Army Lieutenant John McClary (McLeary) and soldiers of the 2nd U.S. Infantry, after marching from Natchez, took possession of Fort St. Stephens from the Spanish and the United States flag was raised for the first time on soil that would eventually belong to Alabama.

 May 5, 1813 - Danish philosopher Soren Kierkegaard was born in Copenhagen.

 May 5, 1819 – William Cato (William Barrett Travis’ father-in-law) settled near the present day city limits of Monroeville, Ala.
 He was born in Downing Creek, N.C. in 1780.
 He was the head of several families that moved from Claiborne to the area that became known as Centerville and, later, Monroeville.
 His settlement predated the establishment of the Walker’s Tavern.
 Cato married Sarah Massey and they had one daughter, Rosanna Elizabeth Cato, 1812-1848, the wife of William Barrett Travis.

 May 5, 1822 – Butler County, Ala. commissioners appointed this day as the day for laying out the town of Buttsville (present-day Greenville) and locating the courthouse.

 May 5, 1843 – Richard Francis Burton passed the regimental exam for Hindustani.